Project List

 Project:

-Citygate is currently performing an operational and staffing review of the Public Works Department for the City of Brawley, California.
-This review will provide the City with a roadmap of recommendations to improve the public works processes and assure the highest level of timeliness and customer service, particularly for the processing, conditioning, and approval of development projects and anticipated increases in workload due to future economic development opportunities.
-To provide this roadmap, Citygate will examine the current organizational structure of the Public Works divisions and any potential reorganization for improved efficacy, evaluate service delivery, evaluate resources needed, review the systems in use, assess staffing functions and supervisory ratios, identify alternative service delivery methods, and identify any opportunities for outsourcing.
+Citygate performed an operational and staffing review of the Public Works Department for the City of Brawley, California.
+This review provided the City with a roadmap of recommendations to improve the public works processes and assure the highest level of timeliness and customer service, particularly for the processing, conditioning, and approval of development projects and anticipated increases in workload due to future economic development opportunities.
+To provide this roadmap, Citygate examined the current organizational structure of the Public Works divisions and any potential reorganization for improved efficacy, evaluated service delivery, evaluated resources needed, reviewed the systems in use, assessed staffing functions and supervisory ratios, identified alternative service delivery methods, and identified any opportunities for outsourcing.

 Client: